Suigi/conductor/Jira.md

 # What are we doing?

+- [ ] Run mob commands
+  - [ ] HERE Display any text in `less` triggered by a command
+  - [ ] Run mob.sh and display its output

 ## Tasks

 - [ ] Figure out test for where to call `draw` / wiring up the application
-- [ ] Run mob commands
-  - [ ] Display mob command output
-- [ ] Explore what else we can do with Spring Shell
-  - [ ] What other views are there?
-  - [ ] Can we show scrolling text?
+- [ ] Have parameters for your own name and which remote timer to use
+  - Note: Ensembler only has one active timer at any time, so we could just hard-code that one for starters

 ## Done